Shanty Creek

 We strongly encourage you to seek medical advice before you enter Shanty Creek.
 It’s also important that you have detoxed for a minimum of 3-5 days prior to entry.
 Lives Lived Well offer a Withdrawal Support Service in Cairns and also have a dedicated Transition Wellbeing Worker that can help you while you’re waiting to start at Shanty Creek.

-Smoking is no longer allowed at Shanty Creek.
+Smoking is not allowed at Shanty Creek.
 This includes e-cigarettes and vapes.
 Our staff will support you in accessing Nicotine Replacement Therapy and counselling.

-We understand how difficult it can be arriving at a place like Shanty Creek and every effort will be made to help you settle in stress-free!
-You will be introduced to staff and other residents, shown around the facility and allocated a room.
+We understand how difficult it can be starting treatment and arriving at a new place, so every effort will be made to help you settle in stress-free!
+You will be introduced to our team and other residents, shown around the facility and allocated a room.
 We will help you complete some essential paperwork and our GP service will conduct a full health check.

 We can also link you to providers who deliver other services such as parenting programs.
 Some of the other service providers we work with are: